yaitec/langflow-streamlit/README.md

    python -m langflow-streamlit run --streamlit-only
    ```

-Note: Running only the Streamlit backend is useful when you want to use Langflow-created flows in your Streamlit application without running the full Langflow instance.
+**Note:** Running only the Streamlit backend is useful when you want to use Langflow-created flows in your Streamlit application without running the full Langflow instance.
+#### Default Ports

+- Streamlit chat: 5001
+- Streamlit API: 7881
+- Langflow: 7860

 ---